 The government of Sudan under President al-Bashir employed all means available to stay in power, including the mobilization of tribal militias.
-Many of these militias committed human rights violations including human trafficking of non-Arabs as a means to profit from the conflict.
+Many of these militias committed human rights violations, including human trafficking of non-Arabs as a means to profit from the conflict.
 Christians, viewed as both foreign and a threat to the nation, were targeted with particular brutality by these Islamist groups.

-Clan oppression:
+Ethno-religious hostility blended with Clan oppression:

-The Sudanese population consists of about 19 different ethnic groups of mostly Arab origin in the north, and African origin to the south.
+The Sudanese population consists of about 19 different ethnic groups of mostly Arab origin in the north, and African origin in the south.
 The Arabs have, since gaining their independence, pursued a policy of Islamic and Arab superiority and nationalism.